 Fusion Markets offers several investment platforms in desktop, web and mobile apps, namely MetaTrader 4 and 5, and cTrader.
 All platforms give you customisable charts, fundamental and technical indicators and an intuitive interface. cTrader presents more advanced market depth options like price depth and VWAP depth.

 Fusion Markets is regulated in Australia, Vanuatu and Seychelles.
 In Australia, Fusion Markets is regulated by the Australian Securities and Investments Commission (ASIC) under the License nº 385620, a top-tier financial regulator.
-In Vanuatu and Seychelles, it is regulated by the Vanuatu Financial Services Commission (VFSC) and Financial Services Authority Seychelles (FSA), respectively.
-Clients under ASIC get negative balance protection, but there is no investor compensation scheme, as you would find in Europe and the UK, for example.
+In Vanuatu and Seychelles, it is regulated by the Vanuatu Financial Services Commission (VFSC) and the Financial Services Authority of Seychelles (FSA), respectively.

 We recommend you check out our comprehensive Fusion Markets review.